Selected Works.

 Here the long work of removing the mask finally begins.

-Youth, desire, and the first seductive masks of ego, and denial build.
+Youth, desire, and the seductive masks of ego, and denial build.

 The many masks of fatherhood layered with those from the ache of love we carry.